-While Qwest Government Services, Inc. (QGSI) Security provides dedicated support to Agencies for both industrial and cyber security areas, the organization is closely aligned, as shown in Figure 3.3.2-1, with Qwest's integrated Risk Management organization to ensure a strong focus on security practices and close collaboration with corporate functions to leverage all Qwest expertise in support of programs such as Networx.
+Please see Section 3.3.3.4.3 below for details on event management and customer notification.
+In addition, the he organization is closely aligned, as shown in Figure 3.3.2-1, with Qwest's integrated risk management organization to ensure a strong focus on security practices and close collaboration with corporate functions to leverage all Qwest expertise in support of programs such as Networx.
 This team will provide dedicated support, security guidance, and oversight to Networx via the Qwest Networx Security Manager in the Qwest CPO.